 In such circumstances we would always encourage you to contact us at the earliest opportunity as we may be able to simply resolve or put the issue right for you.

-If however you do feel that a complaint is appropriate the following complaints process sets out how the council will deal with complaints relating to its social (council) housing services.
+If however, you do feel that a complaint is appropriate, the housing services complaints policy - available in the related document section of this web page - sets out how the council will deal with complaints relating to its social (council) housing services.
 By this we mean those services delivered to council tenants in council homes.
 Complaints about other council services, such as private sector housing, are dealt with under the council’s complaints handling policy.

 Our investigations will: